voideditor/void/CONTRIBUTING.md

 If you would like to use AI features, you need to provide an API key.
 You can do that by going to Settings (<kbd>Ctrl+,</kbd>) and modifying `linemage > "Anthropic Api Key"`.
 The "Which API" environment variable controls the provider and defaults to "anthropic".

-## 2. Editing the IDE
+## 2. Contributing to the full IDE

-Beyond the extension, we edit a few parts of the IDE in cases where we need more functionality.
-If you want to make a change to the IDE please follow these instructions, or see VS Code's (slightly overwhelming) [how to contribute](https://github.com/microsoft/vscode/wiki/How-to-Contribute) page.
+Beyond the extension, we sometimes edit the IDE when we need to access more functionality.
+If you want to make a change to the IDE, please follow the steps below, or see VS Code's full [how to contribute](https://github.com/microsoft/vscode/wiki/How-to-Contribute) page.

 1. Install all dependencies by running `yarn`.